inglada/iota2/doc/source/customFeatures.rst

 Limitations:
 ------------
 .. warning::
-    Custom features can not be used with ``userFeatures`` sensors.
+    External features can not be used with ``userFeatures`` sensors.
 	Indeed, it is mandatory to have the bands information to provide the ``get`` methods.
-	Also, ``Sentinel-1`` is not accessible in the custom features workflow.
+	Also, ``Sentinel-1`` is not accessible in the external features workflow.

 	Addtionnaly, scikit-learn models can not be use with this feature as well as the auto-context workflow.